veganaize/closure-compiler/Related-Projects.md

 [silksmith](https://github.com/silksmith/silksmith) - A Gradle Plugin that manages dependencies via Maven, configures the compile task and comes with a buildin development server and a Mocha based test runner.

+[ph-jscompress-maven-plugin](https://github.com/phax/ph-jscompress-maven-plugin) - A simple Apache Maven 3 plugin that compresses all JS files in a certain directory (or recursive).
+Useful for static JS files.

 ### Other Languages that Compile to JavaScript

 [ClojureScript](https://github.com/clojure/clojurescript) - An implementation of Lisp that compiles down to JavaScript compatible with Closure Compiler's advanced mode.